• Home

 • sweetened condensed milk

-Steps to make layered Jell-o cups
+Steps to make layered Jell-o cups.

 These are the steps for the rainbow layered cups, but it’s the same concept.

-Steps to make stained-glass Jello
+Steps to make stained-glass gelatin

 Stir well and pour into a 9 × 13 pan.